GreyRook/code-with-style/docs/process/index.md

 ## Sprint

-* A Sprint, a time-box of one month or less during which a “Done”, useable, and potentially releasable product Increment is created.
+* A Sprint is a time-box during which a “Done”, useable, and potentially releasable product Increment is created.
 * Sprints have consistent durations throughout a development effort.
+The duration should be one month or less.
+At *Grey Rook* it is 2 weeks, starting on Monday and ending on Friday the following week.
 * A new Sprint starts immediately after the conclusion of the previous Sprint.

-At *Grey Rook* the time-box of a Sprint is always 2 weeks (starting on Monday and ending on Friday the following week).

 During the Sprint: